rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/3 - Predict/readme.md

 	- Replace PREDICTION_UKEY on line 3 with the prediction key you saved in Exercise 2
 	- Replace ACCOUNT_NAME on line 4 with the name of the storage account you created in Lab 1
 	- Replace ACCOUNT_KEY on line 5 with the storage account's access key
-	- Replace SERVER_NAME on line 6 with the named you assigned to the database server in Exercise 3
+	- Replace SERVER_NAME on line 6 with the name you assigned to the database server in Exercise 3
 	- Replace DATABASE_NAME on line 7 with the name you assigned to the database
 	- Replace ADMIN_USERNAME on line 8 with the database user name you specified
 	- Replace ADMIN_PASSWORD on line 9 with the database password you specified